Smartmind12/DianoApp-DesiHackers/README.md

 Link: https://www.youtube.com/watch?v=UD4rKTXpnUE

+## Code of App

+Check Branch of the repo to find the code of the app

 ## What It Does?
 The Diano app is a fully operational ecommerce site where users can purchase products from Vardiano.
 Once the user arrives to the app, they will have a choice to sign up or sign in.
 They can also customize their profile as per their preference.
 If not, they can continue as a guest.
 Users can browse through products, and purchase them via the app.
 They can also connect with Vardiano via social media and contact them, if needed.